gridsome/gridsome.org/docs/components.md

 [Learn more about Single File Components](https://vuejs.org/v2/guide/single-file-components.html)

 ## Import to other Pages or Components
-When you have created a component you can easily import into your pages.
+When you have created a component you can easily import it into your pages.
 In Gridsome projects it's recommended to put all your .vue components in the **src/components** folder and import them into **Pages** or **Layouts** like this:

 ```html
 <template>